Wasm-DSL/spectec/spectec/test-prose/TEST.md

 vunpack vectype
 1. Return vectype.

+ounpack stora_u0
+1. If the type of stora_u0 is vectype, then:
+  a.
+Let vt be stora_u0.
+  b.
+Return vt.
+2. If the type of stora_u0 is numtype, then:
+  a.
+Let nt be stora_u0.
+  b.
+Return nt.

 sxfield stora_u0
 1. If the type of stora_u0 is valtype, then:
   a.
 Return ?().
 2. Assert: Due to validation, the type of stora_u0 is packtype.
 3. Return ?(S).

+const const_u0 c
+1. If the type of const_u0 is vectype, then:
+  a.
+Let vt be const_u0.
+  b.
+Return (VCONST vt c).
+2. Assert: Due to validation, the type of const_u0 is numtype.
+3. Let nt be const_u0.
+4. Return (nt.CONST c).

 diffrt (REF nul_1 ht_1) (REF (NULL _u0?) ht_2)
 1. If (_u0? is ?(())), then: